 This is only a very rough guide to our schedule, based on previous experience.
-The exact programme we eventually follow could be totally different, depending on weather, and on the composition and ambitions of the party.
-This is merely a suggestion of possibilities, based on what has worked well on five previous expeditions.
+The exact programme we eventually follow will probably be quite different, depending on weather, and on the composition and ambitions of the party.
+This is merely a suggestion of possibilities, based on what has worked well on six previous expeditions.
 At some point we are obliged legally to tie up at Grytviken for our official registration; everything else is flexible.
 Amongst the possibilities listed below, are sections of the famous traverse made by Ernest Shackleton and companions in 1916.